-Tea tree oil is used for acne, infestation of the eyelashes with a type of mite (ocular demodicosis), toenail fungus (onychomycosis), and athlete's foot (Tinea pedis).
-It is also used for dandruff, lice, bad breath, and other conditions, but there is no good scientific evidence to support its other uses.
+People use tea tree oil for acne, toenail fungus, and athlete's foot.
+It's also used for dandruff, lice, bad breath, and other conditions, but there is no good scientific evidence to support its other uses.

 How does it work ?